Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 * The `hasBeenSubmitted()` method is used to determine if the submit button has been pressed.
 If you have multiple submit buttons (save, clear, delete) you can override the function to implement this logic
 * The `isValid()` method is used to validate the given input data
 * The `onSuccess()` method is called once the form has been validated and submitted.
 This is where the main functionality happens.
-If this fail the Form's `onError()` method is called.
+If this fails the Form's `onError()` method is called

 We can see all this happening when we have a look that the Form's `handleRequest()` method.
 This is also the function we need to call to handle the requests, we simply ask the Controller for the request and pass it into the method: